ayrus144/sam_annotator/README.md

 **Note:** specify path to your `my_dataset` (or any other name) inside `config.toml`.

-**Note:** image files can have arbitrary names, but should resemble labels and sam names + only `.png` format is suppotred.
+**Note:** image files can have arbitrary names, but should resemble labels and sam names + only `.png` format is supported.

 ## Shortcuts